profjahier/digimulator/README.md

 # Installation

-You must have Python 3.6 or above with tkInter - usually installed with your python distribution.
+You must have Python 3.6 or above with tkinter - usually installed with your python distribution.
-On Ubuntu, if you don't have tkintern install it via
+On Ubuntu, if you don't have tkinter install it via
 ```
 sudo apt install python3-tk
 ```